 Best Practices for Globalization

-There are a number of best methods that brands can utilize to incorporate globalization in their product strategy.
+There are a number of best methods that brands can employ to incorporate globalization into their product strategy.
 These include:

 Creating content with evergreen messaging

 Incorporate the essence of living as a human on earth for your messaging: emotions, common worries, and hopes.
 This is exactly what Coca-Cola does with their online content.
 Even though they operate in more than 200 countries, they take a localization approach that means you can order a “Coke,” a “Cola,” or a “Coca,” depending on the global market.
 Every local market has slightly different messaging and formula, but they use simplified, universal messaging that works no matter the market: happiness, enjoyment, and sharing.
 Combining this standardization with variations in local flavors and packaging is what makes them successful.

 Managing the company value chain